jonathanhliu21/imunano33/doc/index.md

 # Installation

+There are three main ways to install this library

+## Copying folder

 The most convenient way to install this library is to clone the repository, and copy the `include/imunano33` directory directly into your project directory, or in a folder designated for third party libraries.
 This way, you can include the main file, `imunano33/imunano33.hpp`, anywhere in your project.

+## CMake Submodule

 Alternatively, you can use CMake to install this library.
 The include path would be `imunano33/imunano33.hpp` for this option.
 Clone the repository or add it as a submodule, and then type in the following in your CMakeLists.txt: